I have the will to try to optimize my life. I know you do too.Tweet

 As far as I’m concerned, going full tilt all the time is not a sign of dealing with a mental- health condition.
 Similarly, having an episode of continual mental pain is not the demise of your wellness journey.

 No, I would argue that, like your body, the brain can tell you when you’ve exceeded your tolerance.
 The difference being, that rather than it being overly physical, you’ve had enough mentally.

 So, if we accept this as true, that our mind knows the score, we can make it easier to embrace the episodes that take the wheel of life from time to time.
-So you can’t go to work, enjoy large parties and go for days with our passions, It’s ok if you can’t, you’re not like anyone else; just know that you shall overcome your darker days and when you feel better you’ll end up with the will to keep going.
-Simply pick up where you left off
+So you can’t go to work, enjoy large parties and go for days with our passions.
+It’s okay if you can’t.
+You’re not like anyone else; just know that you will overcome your darker days, and when you feel better you’ll end up with the will to keep going.
+Simply pick up where you left off.

 Lemonade Stand: Vol. III